 Any information supplied through our contact forms is used to aid our business to respond to your request and provide you with the necessary information.
 Your phone number may be entered to receive text message updates from any one of our schools.
 You can unsubscribe to text message updates at any time.
 Your email address may be entered to receive our electronic newsletter.
 You can also unsubscribe to this newsletter at any time.

 We also use third-party cloud-based web tools to store information for administrative purposes and facilitate email communication.
-These tools also provide information, through cookie tracking, about the content you are viewing on our website to help us provide a customized experience or information that might be of interest to you. ( What sort of information is stored?
-Can we be specific?
-Email address?
-Also what are the administrative purposes for the use of the information?)
+These tools also provide information, through cookie tracking, about the content you are viewing on our website to help us provide a customized experience or information that might be of interest to you.
+The type of information stored is related to customer or potential customer browsing history of our online presence for the purposes of ensuring quality and relevant online content.

 Will you disclose the information you collect to outside third parties?